zone117x/node-stratum-pool/README.md

     ip: '71.33.19.37', //ip address of client
     worker: 'matt.worker1', //stratum worker name
     difficulty: 64, //stratum client difficulty
+    reward: 5000000000, //the number of satoshis received as payment for solving this block
     height: 443795, //block height
     networkDifficulty: 3349 //network difficulty for this block